croessner/nauthilus-website/docs/rest-api.md

 Flush a user from the Redis cache.

 **Description:** Removes a user's data from the cache, forcing a fresh authentication on the next request.
+This endpoint also flushes all brute force rules associated with the user's IP addresses, regardless of protocol.

 **Request:**
 ```json